 There is a lot of good documentation on the Power Apps site.
-You can access it using our button below, or from the Power Automate home page by clicking on Learn in the top navigation menu, and then select Documentation.
+You can access it using our button below, or from the Power Apps home page by clicking on Learn in the top navigation menu, and then select Documentation.

 Another important reference area is the one for Controls, which are the elements that can be placed on the Power Apps canvas.
 This reference lists and describes each control, and all the properties related to each one.